Honda CRF1000L Africa Twin 2019

 The secret to the Africa Twin’s wide-ranging abilities starts with its engine, which has to perform in off-road situations as well as on-road, over long-range tours, short commutes and all points in between.
 As such, it provides an optimum balance between power, torque, mass and physical dimension.

 The four-valve 998cc parallel twin Unicam unit’s tractable and usable all-day performance belies its extremely compact dimensions.
 They are the result of clever packaging touches such as housing the water pump within the clutch casing, and using the engine’s balancer shafts to also drive water and oil pumps.
 As a result, longitudinally, it is the same length as Honda’s popular 500cc engine, and its short height contributes to the Africa Twin’s all-important 250mm of ground clearance.

-For 2018, a modified airbox improves the mid-range response, as does a lighter balancer shaft weight.
+The airbox ensures a strong the mid-range response, as does a lighter balancer shaft weight.
 A revised exhaust serves up an even more evocative howl as revs rise and also contributes to the improved performance.

 The lightweight six-speed manual gearbox uses the same shift-cam design as found on the CRF450R to ensure positive changes, and is equipped with an aluminium assist slipper clutch.
 Another significant addition for 2018 is the new Throttle By Wire (TBW) system, which brings with it 3 riding modes to adjust engine character and output to suit riding conditions.
 Also new is an extended range of Honda Selectable Torque Control (HSTC) input.